-Discover the history of Scotland's great heroes - Rob Roy, Robert the Bruce and William Wallace - with visits to the medieval stronghold of Stirling Castle and sample single malt whisky at the Glengoyne Distillery.
+Discover Scotland's history with visits to Stirling Castle and sample single malt whisky at the Glengoyne Distillery as well as time in the Trossachs - Highlands in miniature.
+Lots to see and not too much driving!
 This tour departs Glasgow every day all year - guaranteed!

 From the castle you can look down over the scene of Wallace’s greatest triumph, the battle of Stirling Bridge, where he defeated the English army in 1297.
 To the South is Bannockburn where, in 1314, the great Scottish warrior-king Robert the Bruce defeated the English army of Edward II.
 The battle was fought for possession of Stirling Castle but eventually led to a far greater prize for Scotland – the restoration of independence.
 It’s an area alive with history and you stop at the castle to visit and give you time to soak up the history and heritage of this great site.

 From Stirling you travel into the Highlands to an area known as the Trossachs National Park.
 Often referred to as ‘The Highlands in Miniature’ it marks the point where the Lowlands meet the Highlands and entering this beautifully picturesque area feels like going into a different country.
 With its shimmering lochs, rugged mountain tops and forest-filled glens it’s easy to forget that this was once thought of as a dangerous frontier fought over by the fiercely territorial Highland clans.
 You stop here for lunch in the heart of the National Park forest outside Aberfoyle, where you can enjoy the magnificent nature all around you.